erikarvidssonmadington/mess-boilerplate/README.md

 Enhance the index.html file by adding the necessary HTML elements.
 Apply appropriate styles to these elements.

 Step 3: Decide How to Use the Data in updateDOM function.
-Determine how the captured data should be used within the updateDOM function.
-This function is responsible for updating the you'r ad with the dynamic inputs from MESS.
-Implement the logic needed to manipulate and display the data as required.
+Determine how the captured data from MESS should be used within the updateDOM function.
+This function is responsible for updating the ad with the dynamic inputs from MESS.